ZeyQuanC/AnimeLock/README.md

 - Overview Screen
   - Shows user a more detailed view of anime or manga once clicked.

-- Add to watchlsit Screen
+- Add to watchlist Screen
   - user can add/save anime or manga to watchlist (can back out of save).